 - Goldman Sachs Merchant Banking Division in $560 million first and second lien facilities to finance its acquisition of Restaurant Technologies, Inc.

 - Goldman Sachs and Morgan Stanley, as joint lead arrangers, joint bookrunners, and agents, in a $5 billion bridge financing commitment to support the $6 billion merger of CenterPoint Energy, Inc. and Vectren Corporation.

 - JPMorgan Chase, Goldman Sachs and another major financial institution, as joint lead arrangers and joint bookrunners, in a senior unsecured bridge facility to support the $23.1 billion merger of Keurig Green Mountain, Inc. (a portfolio company of JAB Holding Company) and Dr Pepper Snapple Group, Inc.

-- Barclays, as administrative agent, in an amended, secured incremental term facility to finance the acquisition by Krispy Kreme Doughnuts, Inc. (a subsidiary of JAB Beech Inc.) of Insomnia Cookies, LLC.
+- A major financial institution, as administrative agent, in an amended, secured incremental term facility to finance the acquisition by Krispy Kreme Doughnuts, Inc. (a subsidiary of JAB Beech Inc.) of Insomnia Cookies, LLC.

-Ms. Mahna received her J.D. from the University of Pennsylvania Law School, and her M.B.A. from the Wharton School at the University of Pennsylvania in 2017.
+Vaishali received her J.D. from the University of Pennsylvania Law School and her M.B.A. from the Wharton School at the University of Pennsylvania in 2017.
 Before graduate school, she worked as a strategy and operations consultant for a global consulting firm.
-She received her B.A. in Political Science from the College of Arts and Sciences, and her B.S. in Business Administration from the Fisher College of Business at the Ohio State University in 2012.
+She received her B.A. in Political Science from the College of Arts and Sciences and her B.S. in Business Administration from the Fisher College of Business at the Ohio State University in 2012.